 Hiking Wire Pass Trail - Outside of Kanab, UT

 From Kanab, UT take highway 89 east for 38 miles.
 You will turn right onto House Rock Valley Road.
-For 8 miles you will drive on a very scenic but also very slow and bumpy dirt road.
-Most cars should be able to navigate this dirt road just fine in dry conditions.
+For 8 miles you will drive on a very scenic dirt road.
+The dirt road is well kept but might be difficult in rainy conditions.
 From Kanab, the drive will take you about one hour.
 Click here for the map and exact directions from your location.

 3.7 miles round trip.
 When we hiked this trail, it didn’t seem this long to me at all.
 I guess time flies when you are having fun!!!

 For the first mile of this trail, you will walk along a wide streambed between low sandstone cliffs.
 It’s a bit of a boring trail in the beginning, but once you hit the slots, you are in for such a treat.
 Go slow and take your time through the slots.

 Enjoy the beauty of the light streaming in from above and the quiet solitude.
 You will go in and out of slots for about 1/2 mile, and then the cliffs will open up wide.
 This is where Wire Pass and Buckskin Gulch intersect.